 Clients describe Sonya as a positive, proactive, and focused business partner whose work product is high quality, thorough, and delivered on time.
 They praise her organisational skill, tenacity, and ability to analyse and find practical solutions to multi-dimensional problems, as well as her good humoured and collaborative approach.
 She provides astute and operationally sensible advice to enable organisations to achieve their goals.

 Sonya impressed one client with her “knowledge of agile contracting environments and by proactively bringing strategic insight early to the project.”
-Another client has said: “Sonya Forbes has done a great job on a piece of work she parachuted into.
+Other clients have said: “ Sonya has the right experience to cover off both the commercial and delivery / technical aspects (in many ways the most important parts) in addition to the legal aspects (e.g., liability regime, regulatory).
+She was the right individual for the job” and “Sonya Forbes has done a great job on a piece of work she parachuted into.
 The work was well managed, with some difficult issues.
 Sonya had a good regard of what is market and how to manage the counterparty personnel.
 [The in-house counsel] was effusive with her views on Sonya’s work.”

 Sonya enjoys sharing her expertise.
 Her speaking engagements have covered topics such as cloud services procurement, DevOps, BS11 compliance, and blockchain.
 She is closely watching developments on a Consumer Data Right and Open Banking in New Zealand.